Controlled acoustic-driven vortex transport in coupled superfluid rings: Persistent current oscillations

 To describe the behavior of weakly interacting degenerate atoms near equilibrium, with weak dissipation, we employ the quasi-two-dimensional Gross-Pitaevskii equation, with phenomenological dissipation, widely used in the literature \cite{ choi1998phenomenological,tsubota2002vortex,chaika2024acceleration}

 Here, $g$ is the effective two-dimensional two-body local interaction coupling strength, $V_{\text{ext}}$ is an external confining potential, $0 \leq \gamma \ll 1$ is a dissipation factor, and $\mu_{\rm{2D}}$ is the $\rm{2D}$ chemical potential.
 This equation is formulated in a non-inertial (accelerating) frame, where the term $M \boldsymbol{a} \cdot \boldsymbol{r}$ represents the inertial potential arising from the acceleration.
 Its presence takes into account cases where the system is moving under constant acceleration $\boldsymbol{a}$, which we will cover in this work.
 Adopting the accelerating frame perspective, as opposed to modeling acceleration via a time-dependent potential in the laboratory frame, is essential for a consistent description of relaxation, as it implicitly assumes equilibration with a co-moving thermal cloud.
 This avoids the unphysical scenario in which damping arises from friction between the {\em accelerating} condensate and a {\em stationary} thermal background, which would otherwise result from treating acceleration as an external force acting on a static environment.
-(See Ref.~\cite{chaika2024acceleration} for further discussion.)
-Indeed, for the stationary state, the right-hand side of \eqref{eq:dGPE2D} becomes zero, causing any perturbations to decay over time.
-To examine the conservative case, or the case of zero acceleration, one simply sets $\gamma$, or $\boldsymbol{a}$ in \eqref{eq:dGPE2D} to zero correspondingly.
+By contrast, starting from a laboratory-frame with a time-dependent potential and transforming the Gross-Pitaevskii equation (GPE) to the accelerated frame generates additional $\gamma$-dependent terms beyond the inertial force, corresponding to an effective relative motion between condensate and reservoir.
+Therefore, the two approaches are not equivalent, and without an explicit dynamical model for the thermal cloud (beyond the phenomenological dissipative GPE) these extra terms cannot be treated in a controlled manner (see Ref.~\cite{chaika2024acceleration} for a detailed discussion).